Sishir-Stha/FareUpdaterApi/README.md

     2. Initial API structure ( Auth Controller < service < repo )

     3. Added JWT token Security and Security Config

+    4. Added the Stucture for Auth and Updater and Common

+    5. User can Update the Fare or Copy and create a New Fare

 More features will be added soon.